jessybandya/ALX-Final-Project-Jaby-Voice-Recognition/README.md

 #### Checkout

 - **Proceed to Checkout:** Initiate the checkout process.
-- **Make an Order via M-Pesa:** Complete the order by making a secure payment through M-Pesa.
+- **Make an Order via M-Pesa(Flutterwave):** Complete the order by making a secure payment through M-Pesa.

 ### 4. User Reviews

 - **Add Reviews:** Share your thoughts and experiences by adding reviews about the site.
-- **Read Reviews:** Gain insights from other users' reviews to make informed decisions.
+- **Display Positive Reviews Only:** After sentiment analysis, only positive comments are displayed to users.

 ## Challenges